soldatov-s/go-gpss/Readme.md

 queue.
 Barista busy at 14.58 percent, cook busy at 32.71 percent.

 # Example 4
 Simulation of Restaurant.
-We have restaurant with 24 tables, 8 waiters, 2 hostes, 4 cooks and 2 barmans.
-Random client go to restaurant every 10 minutes with deviation 5 minutes.
-If queue to restaurant more than 6, clients go out.
-Hostes spends for each client 5 minutes with deviation 3 minutes.
+We have restaurant with 24 tables, staff:
+8 waiters, 2 hostes, 4 cooks and 2 barmans.
+Random visitors go to restaurant every 10 minutes with deviation 5 minutes.
+If queue to restaurant contains more than 6 people, visitors leave restaurant without waiting free tables.
-Waiters spends for client for each client 5 minutes with deviation 3 minutes (both for take orders and giving dishes).
+Hostes spends for each visitor 5 minutes with deviation 3 minutes.
+Waiters spends for each visitor 5 minutes with deviation 3 minutes (both for take orders and giving dishes).
-Сlient can request 4 dishes and one drink.
-Barman spends 4 minutes with deviation 2 minutes for one order.
-Cooks spends 7..15 minutes with deviation 3..5 minutes for one order.
-Clients spends for eating 45 minutes with deviation 10 minutes.
-And clients spends for payment 5 minutes with deviation 2 minutes.
+Visitor can request 4 dishes and one drink.
+Barman spends 4 minutes with deviation 2 minutes for one drink.
+Cooks spends 7..15 minutes with deviation 3..5 minutes for one dish.
+Visitor eats one dish for 45 minutes with deviation 10 minutes.
+And visitors spends for payment 5 minutes with deviation 2 minutes.
-How many people can be served in a restaurant?
-What will be the employment of the staff?
+How many people can serve a restaurant?
+How many free tables in restaurant?
+Are there many or few staff in the restaurant?
 This example will be use Assign and Check blocks.
 <p align="center">
   <img src="/images/pic04.jpg" width="400" height="650" alt="Pic03"/>